HTB Bucket

 We first need to take a look at the interesting php function that we have.

-• Then it is checking, if the request method is a POST request
+directory - Then it is checking, if the request method is a POST request

-• It is then checking if the action parameter is set to get_alerts or not
+- It is then checking if the

-• Then next step takes the contents puts them in html files
+in the title - Then next step takes the contents puts them in html files

-• After that the java command that is run takes the output of the command in html code and puts them in a pdf file.
+- After that the java command that is run takes the output of the command in html code and puts them in a pdf file.

 Exploiting the service

-• First we need to create the table
+- First we need to create the table

 aws dynamodb create-table --table-name alerts --attribute-definitions AttributeName=title,AttributeType=S AttributeName=data,AttributeType=S --key-schema AttributeName=title,KeyType=HASH AttributeName=data,KeyType=RANGE --provisioned-throughput ReadCapacityUnits=10,WriteCapacityUnits=5 --endpoint-url http://s3.bucket.htb